muralitheda/apache-hive/14-Hive-Scenarios-Explanation.md

 * Old data is cleaned up from **HDFS**.
 * Hive metastore metadata is updated.
 * Reduces storage and improves query performance on large tables.
+* It may work if the distribution (like Cloudera or AWS EMR) has automatic partition management enabled.

 ---